Betting on the NFL for Beginners

 An example of a longshot to win the Super Bowl could be in the 100-1 range.

 A proposition bet is a wager on unique aspects of the game.
 Prop bets were essentially designed for the Super Bowl.
-The Super Bowl is the largest sports betting event in the US, and sportsbooks put up a wide variety of “proposition” bets for this event.
+The Super Bowl is the largest sports betting event in the US.
+Sportsbooks put up a wide variety of “proposition” bets for this event.

 There are prop bets on the player that will score first, which quarterback throws the first touchdown.
 You can place a bet on the player named MVP and even which team will win the coin toss.

-There is a 2-week gap between the conference championships that determine the Super Bowl matchup and the game.
+There is a 2-week gap between the conference championships.
+This determines the Super Bowl matchup and the game.
 You would need this time to analyze all the proposition bets.

 Betting Differences Between the NFL and College

-The sportsbooks books need to put up a line on just about every college football game, but as a smart bettor, you can focus on a conference or specific type of bowl games, or even one or two teams.
+The sportsbooks books need to put up a line on just about every college football game.
+As a smart bettor, you can focus on a conference or specific type of bowl games, or even one or two teams.

-The other obvious difference is that college athletes are not professionals and some are still teenagers.
-For younger players, the travel demands, balancing school and practice time can be a challenge.
+The other obvious difference is that college athletes are not professionals.
+As a matter of fact, some are still teenagers.
+For younger players, the traveling, balancing school and practice time can be difficult.
 In addition, there can be vast differences in the level of athletes from school to school.

-These factors can lead to some variability in performance outcomes that can result in some very large point spreads.
-Early in the college season, point spreads in the 30, 40-point range are common and require careful wagering analysis.
-It is extremely unlikely that you will ever see a 40-point spread in the NFL, given the competition is relatively level.
+These factors can lead to some variability in performance outcomes.
+They can result in some very large point spreads.
+Early in the college season, point spreads in the 30, 40-point range are common.
+They require careful wagering analysis.
+It is unlikely that you will ever see a 40-point spread in the NFL, given the competition is relatively level.

 Football Betting Considerations